 Understanding What Each Tool Is For

-The above table should provide you with an outline to the key comparisons between using MS Access or MS Excel for your data requirements.
-In an ideal world we all use Excel and Access interchangeably, one for its advanced mathematical calculations and statistical comparisons, the other for its ability to organise and display rafts of data in a structured manner.
+The above table should provide you with an outline to the key comparisons between using Microsoft Access or Excel for your data requirements.
+In an ideal world we all use Microsoft Excel and Access interchangeably, one for its advanced mathematical calculations and statistical comparisons, the other for its ability to organize and display rafts of data in a structured manner.

 Key Questions Before Your Choice

 You should ask yourself these key questions before embarking with one piece of software over the other:

 - How do you want to organize your data?